Shea Ki

 Nothing is permanent, so don’t trip if your cover video is not perfect.”

-View Philip's LinkedIn Cover story and notice how engaging it is when someone shares their genuine self and offers a specific call to action to the audience they most want to connect with.
+View Philip's LinkedIn intro video on his profile.
+Notice how engaging it is when someone shares their genuine self and offers a specific call to action to the audience they most want to connect with.

 Sabrina Woods